Architecture of cathedrals and great churches: West front

 The façade or "west front" or in some cases termed the westwork, is the most ornate part of the exterior, with the processional doors, often three in number, and often richly decorated with sculpture, marble or stone tracery.
 The façade often has a large window, sometimes a rose window or an impressive sculptural group as its central feature.

 In the Western European tradition, there are frequently paired towers framing the façade.
 These towers have their origin in a tradition practiced at the Church of the Holy Sepulchre in Jerusalem.
 During Holy Week the faithful would process along the Way of the Cross, leading to the Basilica, which in Early Christian times consisted of a domed shrine over the site of the tomb, and a "porch" which had a staircase on either side, supported by a small tower, by which the procession entered and exited.
 These towers were adopted symbolically, particularly in Romanesque architecture, as corner turrets.
 They flourished in Norman and Gothic architecture as large towers, reaching their height of magnificence at Cologne Cathedral, where they were not completed until the late 19th century.

 The west front of the Romanesque Hildesheim Cathedral is a westwork with columns and arched arcades.

 The polychrome façade of Siena Cathedral, Italy, has Byzantine, Romanesque and Gothic elements.

 Notre Dame de Paris, has a Gothic west front in which verticals and horizontals are balanced.

 The Renaissance façade of Sant'Andrea della Valle, Rome, is a two tiered temple with paired columns.

 The Spanish Baroque west front of the Romanesque Cathedral of Santiago de Compostela.

 The Gothic west front of Cologne Cathedral was not completed until the 19th century.

-Russian Revival façade of The Cathedral of Peter and Paul with polychrome details, tented roofs and domes.
+Russian Revival façade of the Cathedral of Saints Peter and Paul, Petergof, Petergof, Saint Petersburg, with polychrome details, tented roofs and domes.

 The Neoclassical façade of Vilnius Cathedral, Lithuania, with its pediment and columns.